DCPS Special Education Family Guide

 Referral

-The process of special education begins when someone who knows the child well makes a request in writing or verbally for special education services or an evaluation.
-This request can come from various people like;
+The process of special education begins when a verbal or written request for special education services or an evaluation is received.
+The request can be made by:

 A copy of the parent procedural safeguards is provided to the parent.